Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 1. Bus to Portland

-Although it’s technically connected to the mainland by a long causeway, the tied island of Portland has its own distinct feeling in so many ways.
+Portland peninsula has its own distinct feeling.
 With sunshine sparking from the turquoise water, the wild, white cliffs have a Mediterranean air with their coastal flowers and rock-hopping ravens.
 Four miles long and never more than half a mile wide, Portland has sea views on all sides.
 The north end of the island, nearest to Weymouth, overlooks Portland harbour and Chesil Beach while the southern tip, with its red and white lighthouse enjoys glimpses of migrating birds and huge panoramic seascapes.

-- From Weymouth, head out of the railway station onto Queen Street and turn left into King Street to see the clock tower ahead of you on the Esplanade.
+- From Weymouth, head out of the railway station along King Street to the Esplanade, where you’ll see the clock tower.
 This bright red landmark commemorates Queen Victoria’s jubilee in 1887.

-- Turn right along the Esplanade, with the beach on your left and you’ll soon reach a statue of George III, who made Weymouth fashionable with his love of swimming in the sea.
+- Turn right along the Esplanade, with the beach on your left (see map below) and you’ll soon reach a statue of George III, who made Weymouth fashionable with his love of swimming in the sea.
 There’s a replica of his bathing machine nearby, a sort of beach hut on wheels.

 - From the King’s Statue, you can hop on a bus to Portland (and other places).
-Late May to September, there are open-top buses to the lighthouse at Portland Bill.
-Other times, catch the frequent Bus 1 to Southwell and walk along pretty Southwell Road to pick up the coast path.
+From late May to September, the open-top bus 501 runs all the way to the lighthouse at Portland Bill.
+Other times, you can catch the frequent bus 1 to Southwell and walk along Southwell Road to pick up the coast path.
 Turn right along it for a beautiful mile and a half’s walk to the Lobster Pot café near the lighthouse.

 2. Tout Quarry Sculpture Park